The Rev. Edwin Charles Lynn

 The Rev. Jeffrey “Jeff” D. Liebmann died on August 7, 2024, at the age of 68 (1956-2024).

-Jeff is survived by his spouse, Jody Liebmann; children: Emily Lemke (Sean); Marcus Goleman; Ashley Stack; Tyler Liebmann; grandchildren: Wolfgane and Scarlett Lemke; brother: Jon Liebmann; as well as numerous nephews.
+Jeff is survived by his spouse Jody Liebmann; children Emily Lemke (Sean), Marcus Goleman, Ashley Stack, Tyler Liebmann; grandchildren Wolfgang and Scarlett Lemke; brother Jon Liebmann; as well as numerous nephews.

-A celebration of his life will be/was held at 1 p.m. on Saturday, November 9, 2024, at the Unitarian Universalist Fellowship of Midland, 6220 Jefferson Avenue, Midland MI 48640.
+A celebration of life was held on Saturday, November 9, 2024, at the Unitarian Universalist Fellowship of Midland, 6220 Jefferson Ave, Midland MI 48640.

 The Rev. Robert T. Latham